Is Your Georgia Home In Need of Repairs? There Are Grants That Can Help

 Community Development Block Grants

-The Department of Community Affairs also offers the federally-funded Community Development Block Grants program (CDBG) to support low- to moderate-income regions.
-It grants communities up to $300,000 for the rehabilitation of single-activity housing projects (meaning only one kind of project per grant) through its Annual CDBG Competition.
+The Department of Community Affairs also offers the federally funded Community Development Block Grants (CDBG) program to support low—to moderate-income regions.
+Through its Annual CDBG Competition, it grants communities up to $300,000 to rehab single-activity housing projects (meaning only one kind of project per grant).

 USDA Rural Development Single Family Housing Repair Loans & Grants

-The USDA Rural Development supports communities across the U.S. to modernize structures and create updated, affordable housing through its Section 504 Home Repair Program.
-The program provides loans up to $40,000 at a 1% interest rate across 20 years for low-income individuals.
-Grants up to $10,000 are also offered for homeowners age 62 or older.
+USDA Rural Development supports communities across the U.S. in modernizing structures and creating updated, affordable housing through its Section 504 Home Repair Program.
+The program provides loans up to $40,000 at a 1% interest rate over 20 years for low-income individuals.
+Meanwhile, grants have a lifetime limit of up to $10,000 and are offered to homeowners aged 62 or older.

 An eligible homeowner must occupy the house in a designated rural area, be unable to afford credit, and have an income that doesn’t exceed the county’s very low limit.
 For example, most of Georgia’s 1- to 4-person annual income limits are between $35,250 and $42,700, with the Atlanta Metro Area being an outlier at $53,750.